-Come renewal, you will begin to see the changes in practice.
-Our new regulation identifies the restricted activities, practice permits, Code of Ethics & Standards of Practice and Practice Statements as documents that will help to further define what the new legislation means for you as the practitioner and your practice.
+Over the next year, changes in practice will be implemented.
+The new regulation identifies the restricted activities, practice permits, Code of Ethics & Standards of Practice and Practice Statements as documents that will help to further define what the new legislation means for you as the practitioner and your practice.

 Medical oversight and audit will not change with the new legislation.
 What does change is the definition of medical oversight as the language changes to quality assurance and improvement system.
 We are working to define and identify what this means for practitioners.
 As we transition and work toward defining this, practitioners are expected to continue working under medical direction.

 All practitioners who are currently registered with the College have been transferred to the General Register Category.
 This registration includes a practice permit which enables you to practice the profession.